At Swim Smooth we call this session 'The Red Mist Set' and it comes with a special warning:

-Paul: If you are an intermediate or advanced level swimmer give this set a go and you are guaranteed to learn something about yourself and how you are swimming.
+Paul: If you are an intermediate or advanced level swimmer give this set a crack and see how you fare.
 It's perfect for anyone racing Ironman or doing a 5km or longer open water race.
 When I was training with the British Triathlon Team at Bath University we used to swim this set every Monday morning.
 I make no qualms about it, I hated every last meter of it and used to dread it because it tackled a weakness of mine head on - the ability to stay focused and maintain a strong pace when things get tough.
 Is this something you struggle with?
 I think we all do at some level.

 The Red Mist Set

-This corker of a session is deceptively simple, it's just 10x 400m rolling straight through at a gradually faster pace:
+This corking set is deceptive simple, it's just 10x 400m rolling straight through at a gradually faster pace:

 |4x 400m at CSS pace + 6 sec /100m|

 3x 400m at CSS pace + 5 sec /100m

 2x 400m at CSS pace + 4 sec /100m

 1x 400m at CSS pace + 3 sec /100m

 Find out how to calculate your CSS pace here and use SS Coach Steve Casson's Swimulator+ app to help programme your beeper.

 Yes this session puts you under pressure and forces you to maintain focus and push away negative thoughts from your head.
 To reach your potential as a swimmer it's essential that you put yourself in this pressurised position regularly (perhaps once a week).
 My old gym teacher at school called it 'Moral Fibre' as he forced us to go cross-country running in sub-zero temperatures in just shorts and a vest!